Becky Dell, BMus (Hons) – Piano (beginner to advanced), singing, percussion, drum kit, music theory & GCSE tuition

 If your old piano has really had its day, check out some cool ideas of things to do with it on this Upcycling Pianos Pinterest page!

 We also have contacts for music therapists, piano tuners and repairers and can recommend a piano removals company.
-Please get in touch with Jess at email@example.com if you require their details.
+Please get in touch with Meg at firstname.lastname@example.org if you require their details.

 We aim to teach lessons in every single instrument, or music discipline.
 If you don’t see your instrument here, please do get in touch as we are expanding our tutor range all the time.